bluescarni/heyoka/doc/install.rst

 128-bit precision
 ^^^^^^^^^^^^^^^^^

-On platforms where ``long double`` is a quadruple-precision floating-point datatype (e.g., 64-bit ARM), quadruple-precision integrations are always supported via ``long double``.
+On platforms where ``long double`` is a quadruple-precision floating-point datatype (e.g., 64-bit Linux ARM), quadruple-precision integrations are always supported via ``long double``.
 Otherwise, on platforms such as x86-64, quadruple-precision computations are supported if: